-If you are using Windows 10 and you are a gamer, you've probably heard about the Game Mode.
-This feature helps make gaming smoother, regardless of how fast or slow your PC is.
-Although recent versions of Windows 10 automatically enable the Game Mode when you are playing a game, there are situations in which you might find that it is not turned on.
-Also, when you are playing a really old game, Windows 10 might fail to recognize it as a game and might not use the Game Mode for it.
-To make sure that your PC uses Game Mode for your favorite games, here are two ways to enable Game Mode in Windows 11 or in Windows 10, disable Game Mode or force it in certain apps, read on:
+If you are using Windows 10 or Windows 11 and you are a gamer, you've probably heard about the Game Mode.
+In theory, this feature helps make gaming smoother, regardless of how fast your PC is.
+Although Windows automatically enables the Game Mode when you are playing a game, it may fail to do so for older games or titles that are in early development.
+If you want to know how to enable Game Mode in Windows 11 or in Windows 10, disable Game Mode or force it in certain apps, read on:

-If you followed the steps from the previous section, the Game Mode should be enabled in all the games that you play on your Windows 10 PC.
+If you followed the steps from the previous section, Game Mode should be enabled in all the games that you play on your Windows PC.
 However, in some rare cases, the operating system might fail to recognize your game, especially if you are playing an old title.
 Unfortunately, Microsoft does not provide us with a list of the games supported by Game Mode.

 Exit the Game Bar overlay by clicking somewhere outside of the Game Bar windows, or by pressing Windows + G once more.
-From now on, Windows 10 should use the Game Mode feature for your game.
+From now on, Windows should use the Game Mode feature for your game.